kjellwr4/LoRa-CRIFFLE/README.md

     * Write down the IP address for the gateway.
 17. It is helpful to set a static IP address for the gateway; future changes will be made by typing the IP address into a browser.
 Setting a static IP address varies depending on the router and network configuration and is not covered in these instructions.
 18. Open a browser and type the IP address and press _Enter/Return_.
 The _ESP Gateway Config_ page should be visible.
+19. Unplug the Micro-USB cord from the computer.
+Plug the gateway into a wall wart so that it is on but not directly powered by the computer.
+Leave it on!
 # LoRa Device
 The LoRa device is...
 It communicates with the gateway...
 ## Items